Libertiella

-Libertiella is a genus of fungi belonging to the family Pilocarpaceae.
+Libertiella is a genus of lichenicolous (lichen-dwelling) fungi of uncertain classification in the Ascomycota.
 The species of this genus are found in Europe.

-The genus name of Libertiella is in honour of Marie-Anne Libert, (1782-1865), who was a Belgian botanist and mycologist.
+The genus name Libertiella honours Marie-Anne Libert, (1782-1865), a Belgian botanist and mycologist.

 The genus was circumscribed by Carlos Luis Spegazzini and Casimir Roumeguère in Rev. Mycol.
 (Toulouse) vol.2 on pages 8-9, 14-15 and 97 in 1880.